next-drought/ai-evaluation-workshops/workshops/odsc-2025-evaluation-playbook/solution/README.md

 ## 4. Environment Configuration

-Before running any command, inside the `philoagents-api` directory, you have to set up your environment:
+Before running any command, inside the `odsc-2025-evaluation-playbook/solution` directory, you have to set up your environment:
 1. Create your environment file:
    ```bash
    cp .env.example .env